Home of the Sewalot Site

 Values

 All Foley & Williams toy machines are highly collectible and look great in a collection.
-The last one I saw on Ebay went for $650 and it was in superb condition with its box.
+The last one I saw on Ebay went for $1650 however it was in superb condition with its box.

 News Flash!